yochannah/carpentries.org/_posts/2021/07/2021-07-06-infrastructure-testing.md

 ## Alpha Testing

+Alpha testing is a 'bare bones' testing where participants complete a set of tasks with functional, but not fully-featured product.
+The participants in the tests are given a set of pre-defined tasks to accomplish and asked about how they felt about their experiences vs. what their expectations.
-The alpha testing is a 'bare bones' testing that is designed to identify common stumbling blocks and any unforseen difficulties that arise from real user experiences.
+These tests are designed identify common stumbling blocks and any unforseen difficulties that arise from user experiences by reducing the feature space to the core functionality.
-We wanted to assess three major aspects of lesson development: infrastructure installation, lesson creation, and lesson contribution.
+In this way, we could be sure that the solutions we come up with were stable before spending time adding extra features that depend on the base design.

 ### Challenge Syntax